gitter-badger/ecs/README.md

 # LeoECS - Simple lightweight C# Entity Component System framework
 Performance, zero/small memory allocations/footprint, no dependencies on any game engine - main goals of this project.

+> C#7.2 or above required for this framework.

 > Tested on unity 2018.3 (not dependent on it) and contains assembly definition for compiling to separate assembly file for performance reason.

 > **Important!** Dont forget to use `DEBUG` builds for development and `RELEASE` builds in production: all internal error checks / exception throwing works only in `DEBUG` builds and eleminated for performance reasons in `RELEASE`.